 Our Students and Families:

 HVWS aims to develop a healthy social consciousness within each student.
-Pedagogically, Waldorf education encourages such a critical consciousness by nurturing students’ inherent curiosities, helping them to develop critical reasoning skills, and promoting a consciousness among students that is both empathetic and socially responsible.
+Pedagogically, Waldorf education encourages a critical consciousness by nurturing students’ inherent curiosities, helping them to develop critical reasoning skills, and promoting a consciousness among students that is both empathetic and socially responsible.
 In addition to the work in the classroom, HVWS parents play an important part by sharing their unique cultures and lived experiences with the school.
 We see the active contributions of our families as vital assets to deepening our understanding and appreciation of each other.

 Honoring and exploring diversity is an essential strength to both our community and the education we offer.
-Students benefit from a deep and rich understanding of the world that is inclusive of many perspectives and differing experiences.
+Students benefit from a deep and rich understanding of the world that is inclusive of all perspectives and experiences.

 HVWS in Action:

 In 2018 HVWS was awarded a generous, multi-year grant from the NoVo Foundation to support diversity and SEL initiatives.
-Using a portion of these funds in the 2018-19 school year, the HVWS Diversity Committee worked in consultation with our teachers and a local bookseller, Byrds Books, to purchase more than 300 new books to add to our classroom readers and library.
-We are in the process of making a similarly sized addition to our collection in the 2019-20 school year.
+Using a portion of these funds in the 2018-19 and 2019-20 school years, the HVWS DEI Committee worked in consultation with our teachers and a local bookseller, Byrds Books, to purchase more new books to add to our classroom readers and library.
+We plan to continue this work in the 2020-21 school year.

-Over the past two years we have sent several faculty and staff to trainings with the Center for Racial Justice in Education.
+Over the past few years we have sent several faculty and staff to trainings with the Center for Racial Justice in Education.
 We had an in-person training scheduled for all faculty and staff in March of 2020 which was interrupted by the pandemic.
-We will now welcome the Center virtually over the summer.
+We will now welcome the Center virtually during the 2020-21 school year.
 “The Center for Racial Justice in Education’s mission is to train and empower educators to dismantle patterns of racism and injustice in our schools and communities.
 At the Center for Racial Justice in Education, we envision a world where all young people learn and thrive in racially equitable, liberating, and empowering educational spaces.”